Lissy93/dashy/docs/multi-language-support.md

 }
 ```

 Note that you **must** add English translations for all text.
-Missing languages are not a problem, as they will always fallback to Enslish, but if the English is missing, then nothing can be displayed.
+Missing languages are not a problem, as they will always fallback to English, but if the English is missing, then nothing can be displayed.

 #### 2. Use Text within Component